jsventures/jobsearch-content/content/09_experience_interview/04_experience_follow_up.md

 For example, if you really care about having a large scope you can ask — "what if I wanted to start a project that goes past my manager, how is it like doing that?"
 Your interviewer will gain further signal on your initiative.

 Remember though, your goal here is to actually get a sense if you want to work here.
+Do not try to pretend.
+Simply own exactly where you are at — pretending will come through.
+What you’re trying to do is to find a job that fits with you, and this is exactly the interview to do that.

+Now, you’re ready for the experience interview!

+### Homework
+* Ensure you’ve done your homework in Mental Game and Communication